 Happy weekend to you.
 How are you doing?
 Have you been getting your rest?
 Are you in weekend vibe mode yet?
 Or is your brain stuck on a major problem you’ve got?
-Or is it still stuck at work?
+Or still mentally stuck at work?

 If so, you’re not alone.
 Early on in my clinical career, I had a hard time leaving work at work.
 I couldn’t let go of the clients and their problems and the need to ‘fix’ them.
 Other times, I worried about work and projects that needed to get done.

 Now, I know that it isn’t my job to ‘fix’ people, but to guide them as they heal themselves.
 But as a baby therapist back then, it was normal for me.
 And I suffered because I intensely felt other people’s pain and couldn’t let it go.
-So, how did I do it?
-I cleared the junk out.
+Eventually I learned to clear the junk out.

 My Hack?
 Clear the Junk out